--Noam Chomsky, linguist and political theorist, 201271
+-Noam Chomsky, linguist and political theorist, 2012

 We have one problem that could destroy humanity in a matter of minutes-the real and growing possibility of nuclear war.
 The reality is that the threat of nuclear war is greater today than at any time since the Cuban Missile Crisis.
 U.N.
 Secretary-General António Guterres warned in August 2022, "Humanity is just one misunderstanding, one miscalculation away from nuclear annihilation," and urged the world to renew a push toward eliminating all such nuclear weapons.
 "Luck is not a strategy.
-Nor is it a shield from geopolitical tensions boiling over into nuclear conflict."72 ironically, contained the threat of nuclear war-is now gone.
-Many people have no idea that a single strategic nuclear warhead today is 1,000 times more powerful than the bomb dropped on Hiroshima, Japan, helping to end World War II.74 Technology is only making matters worse.
-Russia, China, and the United States are in a race to develop hypersonic nuclear weapons that are much more maneuverable in flight, which will make these nuclear missiles much more difficult to track and destroy than the current ballistic missiles.75
+Nor is it a shield from geopolitical tensions boiling over into nuclear conflict."

+Today some 13,000 nuclear weapons are thought to remain in service in the arsenal of the nine nuclear-armed states.
+The Cold War-which, ironically, contained the threat of nuclear war-is now gone.
+Many people have no idea that a single strategic nuclear warhead today is 1,000 times more powerful than the bomb dropped on Hiroshima, Japan, helping to end World War II.
+Technology is only making matters worse.
+Russia, China, and the United States are in a race to develop hypersonic nuclear weapons that are much more maneuverable in flight, which will make these nuclear missiles much more difficult to track and destroy than the current ballistic missiles.